deannabosschert/functional-programming/README.md

 * Prices

 #### Rate limiting
 None!
 Or well, 1.3 million I've heard.
+Just limit your requests, OK?

 ### 💽 Data cleaning
 _What has been done with the fetched data?_What has been done with the initial data?
 Cleaning pattern?_